 After a quick and easy flight from Atlanta, we arrive at the beautiful Westin Resort & Spa in Cancun and get our first look at the magnificent ocean-front view from our balcony.

-Suddenly, Cancun is starting to seem like a brilliant idea.
+Suddenly, this last-minute summer break is starting to seem like a brilliant idea.

 I had forgotten just how magnificent Cancun’s beaches really are.

-We spend the whole first day lounging on the Westin’s nearly-empty beach sipping margaritas and enjoying the solitude of the far end of Cancun’s hotel zone.
+We spend the whole first day lounging on the Westin’s nearly-empty beach sipping margaritas and enjoying the solitude of the far end of the hotel zone.
 (Perhaps this is the key to avoiding the persistent and industrious salespeople working both the streets and the beach?)

 Riviera Maya Day 2 – Did I agree to swim with sharks?
 Apparently.